mattsrc/opentx-lua-rssi-histogram/README.md

 flexible grid is and how to use it.
 If you are familiar with the concept, feel free to skip or skip this section.

-We'll start with an analogy that is nearly idential, a spreadsheet.
+We'll start with an analogy that is nearly identical, a spreadsheet.
 Here is a spreadsheet that contains our model name, a couple of switch states, a couple timers, some voltages, and the RSSI graph: